 - Develop a range of skills and abilities – particularly those related to finding out about the past, explaining what happened and what people then and now think about what happened

-Year 2 enjoyed looking at historical artefacts this term, comparing life during the reign of Queen Elizabeth I and Queen Victoria.
+Year 2 enjoyed looking at historical artefacts, comparing life during the reign of Queen Elizabeth I and Queen Victoria.

 In October, to mark Black History Month, the whole school enjoyed an African Dance Workshop.
 They learned dance moves relating to the landscape, wildlife and and traditions of Africa.